Dual GIP/GLP-1 Receptor Agonist

 The side effect profile is similar to semaglutide: nausea, constipation, diarrhea, and fatigue — primarily during dose escalation.
 The gradual titration protocol minimizes discomfort.
 Tirzepatide is generally well-tolerated, with most gastrointestinal effects being mild-to-moderate and transient.

-Tirzepatide's active ingredient (as Mounjaro®) was first FDA-approved for type 2 diabetes management.
+Tirzepatide's active ingredient (as Mounjaro®) was first brought to market for type 2 diabetes management.
 If you have diabetes or take glucose-lowering medications, your provider will carefully coordinate your treatment to monitor blood sugar as your weight decreases.
 Dose adjustments to diabetes medications are often needed.

 Who is tirzepatide most suitable for?